island-is/island.is/apps/air-discount-scheme/README.md

 ## Shortcuts

-Due to time constraints, certain shortcuts were necessary:
+Due to time constraints, certain shortcuts were taken:

-- Authentication is basic; using static API keys as IDP was under development.
+- Basic authentication with static API keys; IDP was in development.
-- The deployment pipeline is separate from the main island.is pipeline.
+- Separate deployment pipeline from the main island.is pipeline.
-- The GraphQL API is independent of island.is's main GraphQL API.
+- Independent GraphQL API from island.is's main API.

 ## Project Owner